February 09, 2022 – Wednesday

 Lead has the ability to bio-mimic Calcium in all biological structures — animals (including humans) and plants, included.
 What this means is that a biological structure which uses Calcium as an essential building block towards growth (be that the brain of a young child or the seeds of a sunflower) will find any accessible Lead in the environment and utilize and store that instead of Calcium (incorporating it just as if it were Calcium).
 The organism will store the Lead in any high calcium structures of the organism.
 In the case of sunflowers, this is the seed — the part we eat (and from which we extract oil).

-Because sunflowers are hyperaccumulators and therefore particularly efficient not just in absorbing Lead but in absorbing high concentrations of Lead (as well as other toxic substances – including radioactive material) from soil, they have been used in many phytoremediation experiments – including Chernobyl!
-[Spinach is another high-calcium plant that might be used for phytoremediation.]
-Said another way, sunflowers have been shown to do a better job of sucking up Lead from soils than many other crops…and thus we would want – and hope – that the soil of farms where sunflowers are to be grown for food would be confirmed to be Lead-free…that is unfortunately not always the case.
+Because sunflowers are hyperaccumulators and therefore particularly efficient not just in absorbing Lead but in absorbing high concentrations of Lead (as well as other toxic substances — including radioactive material) from soil, they have been used in many phytoremediation experiments — including Chernobyl!
+(Spinach is another high-calcium plant that might be used for phytoremediation.)
+Said another way, sunflowers have been shown to do a better job of sucking up Lead from soils than many other crops, and thus we would want — and hope — the soil of farms where sunflowers are grown for food consumption would be confirmed as Lead-free.
+This is unfortunately not always the case.

-- Unfortunately many countries have either more lax regulatory standards than the U.S., or (in some cases) a total absence of regulatory standards for toxicants (in general) that might impact farming / food production / food quality & safety.
+• Unfortunately many countries have either more lax regulatory standards than the U.S., or (in some cases) a total absence of regulatory standards for toxicants (in general) that might impact farming/ food production/ food quality, and safety.

-*Lead in pesticides can be a legacy (historical) problem in the United States (mostly a concern on old fruit orchards that used to use heavily-Leaded pesticides, and may still have active older fruit-bearing trees) but even more so it is unfortunately a concern consumers have to worry about (or at least be aware of) with modern farming when considering purchasing any food product grown outside of the U.S. – especially in South American and Central American countries (including Mexico) – as well as China (which has notoriously-contaminated soil in many areas where crops are grown) – each areas of the world where a significant percentage of the world’s sunflower seeds are grown.
+*Lead in pesticides can be a legacy (historical) problem in the United States (mostly a concern on old fruit orchards that used to use heavily-Leaded pesticides, and may still have active older fruit-bearing trees) but even more so it is unfortunately a concern consumers have to worry about (or at least be aware of) with modern farming when considering purchasing any food product grown outside of the U.S. — especially in South American and Central American countries (including Mexico), as well as China (which has notoriously-contaminated soil in many areas where crops are grown).
+Essentially, each area of the world where a significant percentage of the world’s sunflower seeds are grown.

 This is why we significantly limit our family’s consumption of sunflower seed products.